If you're planning to take advantage of the relaxed planning permission rules and build a home extension, make sure you follow these tips.

 Hire trustworthy tradespeople who you can get on with

-As I explained in How I saved £1200 on my new boiler, dealing with recommended independent tradesmen can be a lot cheaper than dealing with a big firm, and you have a closer, more direct relationship with them which makes it easier to sort problems out.
+Dealing with recommended independent tradesmen can be a lot cheaper than dealing with a big firm, and you have a closer, more direct relationship with them which makes it easier to sort problems out.

 Plus, if you get a word-of-mouth recommendation, their personal reputation (effectively, their livelihood) is at stake and they are often prepared to go the extra mile as a result.